-Sir Bradley Wiggins is approaching national treasure status.
+Sir Bradley Wiggins is now a bona fide national treasure.
 His Tour de France victory in 2012 catapulted him into British hearts which, prior to his success, largely though road racing was a bunch of shaven-legged Frenchmen in Lycra.

-But our boy Brad was billed by the tabloid press as the plucky underdog*, there to give le Frenchies what-for.
+But back in 2014, our boy Brad was billed by the tabloid press as the plucky underdog*, there to give le Frenchies what-for.
 And true to form, he did just that.
-Olympic gold, Sports Personality of The Year and even a Knighthood from the Queen followed.
+Five (count 'em) Olympic golds, Sports Personality of The Year and even a Knighthood from the Queen followed.

 And then came Chris Froome.
 The Darth Vader to Wiggins Luke Skywalker.
 Although a different kind of racer to Wiggins, Froome is every bit as good, racking up his own Olympic medals, and winning le Tour one year on from Wiggins.